oroinc/documentation/bundles/platform/OAuth2ServerBundle/index.rst

             # The full path to the public key file that is used to verify JWT tokens.
             public_key: '%kernel.project_dir%/var/oauth_public.key'

-.. note:: To use OAuth 2.0 authorization, generate the private and public keys and place them into locations specified in the `authorization_server / private_key` and `resource_server / public_key` options.
-See |Generating public and private keys| for details on how to generate the keys.
+.. note:: To use OAuth 2.0 authorization, generate the private and public RSA keys and place them into locations specified in the `authorization_server / private_key` and `resource_server / public_key` options.
+You can use `php bin/console oro:oauth-server:generate-keys` Symfony command to easily generate RSA keys.
+Also see |Generating public and private keys| for details on how to generate the keys manually.

 .. _bundle-docs-platform-oauth2-server-bundle--manage-applications: